-In 1948 at the age of twenty-two, Swami Kriyananda (J. Donald Walters) became a disciple of the Indian yoga master, Paramhansa Yogananda.
+In 1948 at the age of 22, Swami Kriyananda (J. Donald Walters) became a disciple of the Indian yoga master, Paramhansa Yogananda.
 At Yogananda’s request, Swami Kriyananda devoted his life to lecturing and writing, helping others to experience the living presence of God within.
 He taught on four continents in seven languages over the course of 65 years.
 His talks, his music, and his many books have touched the lives of millions.
-An advocate of simple living and high thinking, his more than 150 books emphasize the need to live wisely by one’s own experience of life, and not by abstract theories or dogmas.
-A composer since 1964, Walters has written over 300 musical works.
-His music is inspiring, soothing, and uplifting.
+An advocate of simple living and high thinking, his 150 books emphasize the need to live wisely by one’s own experience of life, and not by abstract theories or dogmas.
+A composer since 1964, Walters wrote over 300 musical works that are inspiring, soothing, and uplifting.

-It was at a garden party on July 31, 1949 that Yogananda gave a talk quoted above that changed the course of Swami Kriyananda’s life.
-“Moved to his core” by the tremendous energy with which Yogananda made his pronouncement, Kriyananda later wrote: “Deeply, I vowed that day to do my utmost to make his words a reality.”
+It was at a garden party on July 31, 1949 that Yogananda gave a talk that changed the course of Swami Kriyananda’s life.
+“Moved to his core” by the tremendous energy with which Yogananda spoke of the future of communities, Kriyananda later wrote: “Deeply, I vowed that day to do my utmost to make his words a reality.”
 The opportunity to do so came in 1967.
-He founded the first of what are now 10 Ananda communities worldwide in Nevada City, California.
+He founded the first of Ananda communities in California.
 With the help of a few friends and many miracles, Swami Kriyananda was able to purchase a small piece of land in the Sierra Nevada foothills near Nevada City, California.
 Thus was started a spiritual community, which is now known as Ananda Village.
 More than 200 people live in this intentional spiritual community dedicated to Yogananda’s ideals.